ba-san/Count-Annotator2/README.md

 2. run by ``` python checker.py```

-Right button click -- counting object
+Left button click -- counting object
   E   -- stop annotating. **DO NOT END IT BY TYPING 'Ctrl + C' OR ANY OTHER WAYS!!**
   D   -- delete point by inputting point ID number
 Enter -- go to next image (directory's name will be changed.)